 Dracula tour in Romania – Brief itinerary

 Your Dracula tour begins in Bucharest.
 Our guide collects you from Moxa Boutique Hotel and then you will drive to Snagov.
 Visit the monastery situated on an island in the middle of Snagov Lake and then return to Bucharest for a delicious welcome dinner.

-The next morning, drive to Poienari Citadel, Dracula’s fortress in the mountains.
+The next morning, drive to Poienari Citadel, Dracula's fortress in the mountains.
 Get ready to climb over 1400 stairs to reach the top.
 It may seem exhausting, but the views are completely worth the effort.
-Afterwards, drive to Sibiu.
-Explore the Medieval Saxon City and enjoy a traditional dinner.
+Afterwards, drive to Sibiu and then explore the Medieval Saxon City.